 - Stay wet free

-- Maintain a good drainage system
+- Maintain a sound drainage system

-- Proper aeration into the soil
+- Proper aeration of the soil

 - Contain necessary nutrients and humus